jeroenrnl/zoph/docs/IMPORT-CLI.md

 Finally, the photos in the "Summer Holiday" album, will not have any categories assigned.

 ## Controlling the way `zoph` works ##
 The Zoph CLI client has several options that control how it works, an example of `--dateddirs` and `--hierarchical` has been given above.
-More settings can be found in [CLI overview](CLI.md)
+More settings can be found in [The Zoph CLI tool](CLI.md).